EdwardHarriss/embedvid-19-iot/lab2/README.md

 - Knob 0: VIBRATO TOGGLE (customizable with other buttons, see below)
 - Knob 1: TREMOLO TOGGLE (non-customizable)
 - Knob 2: ___
-- Knob 3: SEND/RECEIVE MODE TOGGLE
+- Knob 3: ___ (REMOVED SEND/RECEIVE MODE - reading the spec, it would've lost marks - now the send/receive mode is automatically triggered by Pxx and Rxx Serial messages)

 Knobs:
 - Knob 0: Octave